 “Creator Resources” is the realization of my law school dream — using my legal background and expertise in intellectual property law to help content creators and small businesses.

 Photography, writing, trade names and trademarks are protected under the law.
-But most creatives don’t know how to use those protections.
-And, unfortunately, it is all too common to see people and companies using creatives’ work without permission.
+But most creators don’t know how to use those protections.
+And, unfortunately, it is all too common to see people and companies using creators’ work without permission.

 If you’re a photographer, videographer, writer, vlogger, blogger, the “Creator Resources” section will help you navigate the murky waters of what it means to have and protect your brand (and your creative work product).

 If you’ve read this far, THANK YOU.
 Thank you for coming on this journey with me and thank you for trusting me to help you!